nathanielkess/react-redux-birthday-wish/README.md

 # Redux the rest

-Let's move on to the grant-a-wish feature and apply the redux patter to it.
+Let's move on to the grant-a-wish feature and apply the redux pattern to it.

 Open `src/features/grant-wish.container.js`